-) in an empty shop in Gravesend’s St George’s Shopping Centre.
-This was organised by Chris Yates and Fiona Boundy, with Steven Hintches creating the bikes themselves… We declared an amnesty for unwanted old bikes, and gathered them up.
-The aim was to create an alternative fleet of bikes for Gravesend (a counterpoint to London’s Corporate bank bikes), to stage a mass cycle ride from the city centre into the cyclopark and to highlight the need for a proper cycle path between the two locations.
+We have run Bearpits Saturdays in an empty shop in Gravesend’s St George’s Shopping Centre.
+This was organised by Chris Yates and Fiona Boundy, with Steven Hintches creating the bikes themselves… They declared an amnesty for unwanted old bikes, and gathered them up.
+The aim was to create an alternative fleet of bikes for Gravesend (a counterpoint to London’s corporate bank bikes), to stage a mass cycle ride from the city centre into the cyclopark and to highlight the need for a proper cycle path between the two locations.
 Hundreds of people came into the project over a few weeks.
-I hope a bike workshop might exist one day as part of the park.
+I proposed a bike workshop might exist one day as part of the park.

 Later I worked on what I called the sub-plot, a series of unannounced events in various public places, roads and paths… I have explored the myth of Ulysses and the Cyclops, gigantic-ness, monstrosity, through conglomerate figures, half human half machine, underpinned by the presence in our lives of the internal combustion engine.
 I have been thinking about fire, about regeneration, development, and conversely about system collapse and destruction.
 There were riots in London and other cities in the UK this summer.
 I invited Jonny Hoskins, a stilt walker to walk the entire length of the park, and Lina Jungergard, a firebreather to blow flames beside the motorway.